Rawipat40/Building-and-Deploying-a-Simple-Go-Web-App-with-CICD/README.md

-# Go App with Google Cloud Secret Manager Integration

-This Go application demonstrates integration with Google Cloud Secret Manager to securely access and use secrets in a web application deployed to Google App Engine.
-The application retrieves sensitive information such as the `GCP_PROJECT_ID` and `GCP_SERVICE_ACCOUNT` from Secret Manager and uses them securely in the application logic.

-## Package Used

-- `cloud.google.com/go/secretmanager/apiv1`: This package provides functionalities to interact with Google Cloud Secret Manager from a Go application.
-It allows the application to securely access and retrieve secrets stored in Secret Manager.

-## How to Use

-1. **Set Up Google Cloud Secret Manager:**
-   - Create a new secret in Google Cloud Secret Manager for each sensitive information your application needs to access (e.g., `GCP_PROJECT_ID`, `GCP_SERVICE_ACCOUNT`).

-2. **Update Project ID and Service Account in the Code:**
+# CI/CD Pipeline with GitHub Actions workflow

+This repository contains a Go application (`go-app.go`) and a GitHub Actions workflow (`ci.yml`) for setting up a secure CI/CD pipeline using Google Cloud services like Secret Manager and Google Cloud SDK.

+## Go Application: `go-app.go`

+The `go-app.go` file contains a simple Go web server that retrieves secrets from Google Secret Manager and uses them in the application logic.
+The main function starts an HTTP server listening on port 8080, with a handler function that retrieves secrets and responds with a "Hello, World!" message.

+## GitHub Actions Workflow: `ci.yml`

+The `ci.yml` GitHub Actions workflow sets up a CI/CD pipeline with the following jobs:

+### 1. Build and Test
+- **Trigger:** Triggered on push events to the `main` branch.
+- **Steps:**
+  1. Checkout the repository.
+  2. Set up Go environment.
+  3. Build the Go application.
+  4. Run tests for the application.

+### 2. Deploy App Engine
+- **Trigger:** Depends on the success of the "Build and Test" job.
+- **Steps:**
-   - Replace the placeholder `projectId` variable in `go-app.go` with your actual Google Cloud project ID.
+  1. Set the Google Cloud project using `gcloud config`.
+  2. Access the service account key securely from Secret Manager and save it as `key.json`.
+  3. Authenticate with Google Cloud SDK using the service account key.

+## Usage
+To use this CI/CD pipeline for your project, follow these steps:
-   - Update the `handler` function in `go-app.go` to use the retrieved secrets (`GCP_PROJECT_ID` and `GCP_SERVICE_ACCOUNT`) in your application logic.
+1. Update the `go-app.go` file with your application logic.

-3. **GitHub Actions Workflow:**
-   - The provided GitHub Actions workflow (`ci.yml`) automates the build, test, and deployment process of the Go application to Google App Engine.
-   - Make sure to add your Google Cloud service account key as a secret named `GCP_SERVICE_ACCOUNT` in your GitHub repository.

-4. **Deploy to Google App Engine:**
-   - The deployment step in the workflow deploys the application to Google App Engine using the secrets retrieved from Secret Manager.

-## Deployment

-- The application is deployed to Google App Engine using Google Cloud's infrastructure.
-- The deployment is triggered automatically by pushing changes to the main branch of the GitHub repository.
+2. Configure the `ci.yml` file as needed, especially the environment variables for Google Cloud credentials.
+3. Commit and push your changes to the `main` branch.

-## Additional Notes
+## Security Considerations

-- Ensure proper IAM permissions are assigned to the service account used for authentication with Google Cloud Secret Manager.
+- Ensure that sensitive information such as service account names and credentials are securely stored and managed, preferably using tools like Google Secret Manager.
-- Consider using environment variables or other secure methods to manage sensitive information in production environments.

-Feel free to customize and extend the code and workflow according to your requirements.
+- Use least privilege access for service accounts and APIs to minimize the risk of unauthorized access.